Xerby/PropLoad/doc/tutorial.md

 contradictory.
 Similarly, a property cannot have a default value and be parameterless, as this combination does not make sense.

-When a property can have a parameter, its type can be specified.
+When a property can have a parameter, its type can be specified (paramType property).
 By default, all parameters are considered strings, but you can define them as BOOLEAN, INTEGER, or FLOAT.
 During loading, the property undergoes additional validation to ensure it contains a fitting value based on the specified type.